-Check out below what makes perfino the top choice when it comes to securing the performance of your business:
+Check out below what makes perfino the top choice when it comes to securing the performance of your applications:

-When you log into perfino, the dashboard shows you if everything is OK - or if something is going wrong. perfino gives you fine-grained control over what level of performance is acceptable for your business.
-You can define your own thresholds for telemetries from your applications and monitored VMs and check out the dashboard to make sure that everything is nominal.
+When you log into perfino, the dashboard shows you if everything is OK - or if something is going wrong. perfino gives you fine-grained control over what level of performance is acceptable for your application.
+The dashboard is where you start to drill down into the more detailed data views.

 perfino can monitor business transactions that span multiple VMs.
 A call in the web layer that goes on to an EJB server and further to a web service - in perfino these operations are connected, even when you do method-level sampling.
 The call graph not only shows you the big picture of what is happening right now, but also what has happened in the past.